gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 We now want to step our data through the xslt Translation.
 We enter Stepping Mode by pressing the stepping button ![enterStepping](../resources/icons/enterStepping.png "Enter Stepping") found at the bottom of the right of the stream _Raw Data_ display.

-You will then be requested to choose a pipeline to step with, at which, you should navigate to the GEOHOST-REFERENCE pipeline as per
+You will then be requested to choose a pipeline to step with, at which, you should navigate to the GeoHost-V1.0-REFERENCE pipeline as per

 ![Stroom UI CreateReferenceFeed - xslt Translation - select pipeline to step with](../resources/v6/UI-CreateReferenceFeed-50.png "xslt Translation - select pipeline to step with")